 Subcommittee Reports should take no longer than 10 minutes.

-Note: study previous minutes or archives for basic report contents and information.

-VOTING AND PROPOSALS
+PROPOSALS

-“If a Regional Committee Member [RCM] requests that a Proposal go back to the Areas for discussion, it does.”

-Voting and proposals are made by any Regional Trusted Servant (RCMs, Committee Chairs, RD, RDA or Administrative Committee members).
-Decisions will be made by consensus when possible.
-Unless otherwise stated herein, consensus is defined as 80% or more of the voting members.
-Otherwise, voting is done by a show of hands.
-TBRSC Facilitator votes only in the case of a tie.
-Co-facilitator is excluded from voting on all proposals before the RSC.
-The administrative Committee members shall have no vote on old business proposals which have been sent back to the areas for consideration.
-Positions of service are voted on by paper ballot or by hand if nominated individuals are not present.
-Majority is 1 plus half of the voting members (Regional Trusted Servants) present.
-Quorum is however many voting members are present (so business can always continue).
+If at least 20% of the Regional Committee Members (RCMs) requests that a proposal go back to the areas for discussion, it does.
+Voting and proposals are made by any RSC participant.
+Decisions will be made by consensus.
+Unless otherwise stated herein, consensus is defined as 80% or more of the RSC participants in attendance, with each participant having only one vote. .
+Only RCMs will participate in decision making on business proposals which have been sent back to the areas for consideration.

 Guidelines for Consensus-Based Decision-Making (CBDM)

-Bring proposals to the body
+RSC participants can bring proposals to the body

-Open up the floor first for clarifying questions about the proposal (not a debate on the merits but a brief session to be sure everyone understands the proposal)
+Facilitator asks the body for clarifying questions about the proposal (not a debate on the merits but a brief session to be sure everyone understands the proposal).
+All Narcotics Anonymous (NA) members in attendance are welcome to participate in discussion.

 Facilitator asks whether anyone has any reservations about the proposal.
-These are heard, and they may be answered or the proposal may be tweaked in a manner similar to the "friendly amendment" process in Robert's Rules.
+These are heard, and they may be answered or the proposal may be amended.